xlrx/DeskHog/README.md

 Keep this stuff carefully isolated or you're going to crash.

 ## 🤖 Vibe Coding with AI Agents
-DeskHog was built with AI coding assistants—and we encourage agent-driven development with a few caveats.
+DeskHog was built with AI coding assistants — and we encourage agent-driven development with a few caveats.
 LLMs often struggle with multi-threaded embedded systems.
 DeskHog’s firmware has strict rules for core/task roles; AI might overlook them unless you guide it.

-If you're looking to get started, we recommend using [Cursor](https://www.cursor.com/en) with the [Platform.io extenstion](https://platformio.org/install/ide?install=vscode).
+If you're looking to get started, we recommend using [Cursor](https://www.cursor.com/en) with the [PlatformIO extenstion](https://platformio.org/install/ide?install=vscode).
 They work well together and you can use Cursor's chat function to start building all sorts of things with natural language.

-Still, keep the following advice in mind:
+We've prepared a `tech-details-for-llms.md` file in this repo which we recommend feeding to your agent so it has broad context on the device.
+Still, even with that you should bear in mind the following advice:

 - You should encourage AI to follow existing patterns: use`EventQueue` for cross-core messaging and update the UI only on the UI task.
 - Flag any AI suggestions that touch the UI from the wrong core.
 - Review and test thoroughly—watch for “LLM slop” (unused vars, odd delays) and clean it up.